Trolls (franchise): Trolls (2016)

-Trolls is a 2016 American computer-animated musical comedy film based on the Troll dolls created by Thomas Dam.
+Trolls is a 2016 American animated musical comedy film based on the Troll dolls created by Thomas Dam.
 Mike Mitchell directed the film, with Jonathan Aibel and Glenn Berger serving as the writers.
 The film is based on a story by Erica Rivinoja.
 The film features the voices of Anna Kendrick, Justin Timberlake, Christopher Mintz-Plasse, Zooey Deschanel, Christine Baranski, Russell Brand, James Corden, Ron Funches, Jeffrey Tambor, John Cleese and Gwen Stefani.
 The film follows two trolls who go on a quest to save their village from destruction by the Bergens, creatures who eat Trolls to be happy.

 DreamWorks announced plans for a film based on the Troll toyline as early as 2010.
 This version was to be written by Adam Wilson and Melanie Wilson LaBracio.
 By 2012, Chloë Grace Moretz had already been cast in the female lead role and Jason Schwartzman was reported to have been offered the male lead.
 In September 2012, 20th Century Fox and DreamWorks Animation announced that the film with the working title Trolls would be released on June 5, 2015, with Anand Tucker set to direct the film, written by Wallace Wolodarsky and Maya Forbes.

 By April 2013, DreamWorks Animation had acquired the intellectual property for the Trolls franchise from the Dam Family and Dam Things.
 Having "big plans for the franchise," DreamWorks Animation became the exclusive worldwide licensor of the merchandise rights, except for Scandinavia, where Dam Things remains the licensor.
 In May 2013, the film was pushed back for a year to November 4, 2016.
 The same month, DreamWorks Animation announced that Mike Mitchell and Erica Rivinoja has been hired as a director and screenplay writer to "reimagine" the film as a musical comedy, which would present the origin of the Trolls' colorful hair.
 On June 16, 2014, Anna Kendrick joined the cast to voice Poppy, a princess.
 On September 15, 2015, Deadline Hollywood reported that Justin Timberlake would voice a character named Branch.
 Timberlake previously worked with DreamWorks Animation as the voice of Arthur "Artie" Pendragon in Shrek the Third in 2007.
 The full cast announced their respective roles via announcements on Twitter on January 6, 2016.

 Trolls premiered on October 8, 2016, at the BFI London Film Festival and was theatrically released in the United States on November 4 by 20th Century Fox and received mostly positive reviews from critics and grossed $346 million worldwide against its $125 million budget.
 The film received an Academy Award nomination for Best Original Song for "Can't Stop the Feeling!".